 Once users log into TRIPwire, they can:

 - Use the "What's New" feature for coverage and analysis of the latest domestic and international IED-specific events and incidents.
+Subscribe to What's New email distro to receive a daily email with the latest domestic and international IED-related incidents and updates on newly published TRIPwire products.

 - Leverage the wealth of explosives-related information and analysis to identify explosive hazards, including IED components, and potential terrorist tactics in high-risk operations.